kaushiktak19/geovision/README.md

   - `App.tsx`: The main application component.
   - `index.tsx`: The entry point of the React application.

+### Dockerization

+This application is dockerized.
+You can access it via docker images on your local machine.
+Make sure you have docker set-up on your machine.

+1. **Login to docker on your terminal**
+    ```bash
+    docker login
+    ```
+2. **Run docker image**
+    ```bash
+    docker run -it -p 3000:80 geovision
+    ```
+3. Access the application at `http://localhost:3000`.

+Now you can access the application on your local host at port 3000.
+You can use any free port instead of 3000 too.

 ### Deployment

 The application is deployed using Vercel.
 You can follow the steps below to deploy your own version: